siddhantmaitra/smaitra.com/src/pages/posts/android-webcam.md

 Turns out, it is a problem with well-documented solutions, using [v4l2loopback](https://wiki.archlinux.org/title/V4l2loopback).
 Following are my notes  on suggested solutions and what I made for myself using those.

->Tested on my devices with this specs:
->1. `6.15.7-arch1-1` release EndeavourOS as host
->2.
-Android 15 Samsung Galaxy M55s as the webcam
->
-> While it shouldn't be an issue with using other GNU/linux OSes and relatively modern android devices, always remember to check and verify compatibility at each step
+> **NOTE:** While it shouldn't be an issue with using other GNU/linux OSes and relatively modern android devices, always remember to check and verify compatibility at each step.

 ## Requirements
 Host: